nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 }
 ```

 Loading the RelationshipTemplate triggers a process in the [enmeshed Runtime]({% link _docs_explore/61-runtime.md %}) that creates a new incoming Request for the Recipient.
 Depending on whether a Relationship has already been established between the Sender and the Recipient, the Recipient receives the Request specified in the `onNewRelationship` property or in the `onExistingRelationship` property of the [RelationshipTemplateContent]({% link _docs_integrate/data-model-overview.md %}#relationshiptemplatecontent).

 If a Relationship has already been established between the Sender and the Recipient and no Request has been specified in the `onExistingRelationship` property, the Recipient will not receive an incoming Request when the RelationshipTemplate is loaded.
+{: .notice--info}

-You can observe this by [long polling the incoming Requests]({% link _docs_use-cases/use-case-consumption-query-incoming-requests.md %}) and optionally use the query parameters `source.reference=<ID of RelationshipTemplate>` and `status=ManualDecisionRequired` to filter for Requests that belong to the RelationshipTemplate you are currently working on.
+By proceeding as described in the [Query incoming Requests]({% link _docs_use-cases/use-case-consumption-query-incoming-requests.md %}) use case documentation and specifying `source.reference=<ID of RelationshipTemplate>` and `status=ManualDecisionRequired` as query parameters, the new incoming Request can be queried.
+The `result` contains the corresponding [LocalRequest]({% link _docs_integrate/data-model-overview.md %}#localrequest), from which you can read the `id` of the Request.

+{% include copy-notice description="Save the `id` of the incoming Request so that you can accept or reject it." %}

 In a productive environment, however, we recommend using the [Sync Module]({% link _docs_operate/modules.md %}#sync) and waiting for a `consumption.incomingRequestReceived` [Connector Event]({% link _docs_integrate/connector-events.md %}).
-To learn more about events, how to use them in the context of enmeshed and which [Modules]({% link _docs_operate/modules.md %}) are supported by enmeshed to help you automating your business process, check out our [Event introduction]({% link _docs_integrate/event-introduction.md %}).
+To learn more about events, how to use them in the context of enmeshed and which [Modules]({% link _docs_operate/modules.md %}) are supported by enmeshed to help you automating your business processes, check out our [Event introduction]({% link _docs_integrate/event-introduction.md %}).

-{% include copy-notice description="After you received the Request, save its `id` for the next step." %}

 ## Respond to the Request